Jaaayden/jaaayden.github.io/blog/2023-05-03-Recent delicacies.md

 tags: [delicacy, photo]
 ---

-Late April is so amazing for a gastronome with lot's of delicacies.
+Late April is so amazing for a gastronome with lots of delicacies.
 The Guizhou food is authentic and the atmosphere in the barbeque is excellent and impressive.

-And @skywalker, keey away from the steamed fish head with chopped chili the next time, plz!
+And @skywalker, keep away from the steamed fish head with chopped chili the next time, plz!

 ![](assets/IMG_2254.jpeg)
 ![](assets/IMG_2255.jpeg)